Safety Assessment Report (SAR)

 The SAR is sometimes referred to as a SSAR (System Safety Assessment Report).
 The SAR is not to be confused with the System Safety Assessment (SSA) a la SAE ARP4754A.

-The SAR and the safety case are close cousins: not identical - similar.
+The SAR and the safety case are close cousins: not identical - similar, with the SAR being the poor cousin.

 We develop damn good SARs and have never received customer comments that required us to modify them!